We’re hiring a Community Outreach Program Manager!

 This is an exciting and diverse role that allows for a lot of creativity and fun.
-BYTE’s Community Outreach Program Manager is responsible for managing all programming in and outside of Whitehorse.
+BYTE’s Community Outreach Program Manager is responsible for managing all BYTE programming, for seeking new opportunities and developing new programming.

-Please note: While we welcome all applications, given the context in which BYTE works, preference will be given to applicants from the Yukon communities and/or Indigenous youth.
+Please note: While we welcome all applications, given the context in which BYTE works, preference will be given to applicants from Northern communities and/or Indigenous youth.

 - Liaise and build strong relationships with rural community contacts including schools, recreation directors, youth workers, and First Nation Governments